Gromov hyperbolization of unbounded noncomplete spaces and Hamenst\"adt metric: Introduction and main results

-In the same paper, Bonk, Heinonen and Koskela \cite{BHK} further studied the relationships between Gromov hyperbolic domains and uniform domains of $\mathbb{R}^n$.
+In \cite{BHK}, Bonk et al. further studied the relationship between Gromov hyperbolic domains and uniform domains of $\mathbb{R}^n$.
+Recall that a proper domain in $\mathbb{R}^n$ is called Gromov hyperbolic if it is $\delta$-hyperbolic with respect to its quasihyperbolic metric for some $\delta\geq 0$.
 They showed that a bounded domain in $\mathbb{R}^n$ is uniform if and only if it is both Gromov hyperbolic and its Euclidean boundary is naturally quasisymmetrically equivalent to the Gromov boundary, see \cite[Theorem 1.11]{BHK}.
-Subsequently, V\"ais\"al\"a \cite{Vai} generalized this result to the setup of arbitrary Banach spaces and obtained a dimensional free result: Instead of bounded domains he considered also unbounded domains, where the quasisymmetry is replaced by quasim\"obius.
+Subsequently, V\"ais\"al\"a \cite{Vai} generalized this result to Banach spaces and obtained a dimensional free result.
+Instead of bounded domains he considered also unbounded domains, where the quasisymmetric equivalence is replaced by quasim\"obius equivalence.

-In this note, with the aid of Theorem \ref{thm-2}, we establish an unbounded analogue of \cite[Theorem 1.11]{BHK} and prove that an unbounded domain in Banach space is uniform if and only if it is both Gromov hyperbolic and its norm boundary is naturally quasisymmetrically equivalent to the Gromov boundary equipped with a Hamenst\"adt metric as follows.
+In this paper, with the aid of Theorem \ref{thm-2}, we establish an unbounded analogue of \cite[Theorem 1.11]{BHK} and prove that an unbounded domain in a Banach space is uniform if and only if it is both Gromov hyperbolic and its norm boundary is naturally quasisymmetrically equivalent to the punctured Gromov boundary equipped with a Hamenst\"adt metric.

-\bcor Let $D$ be an unbounded proper domain $($an open and connected set$)$ in a Banach space $(E,|\cdot|)$ with dimension $\dim E\geq 2$.
+\begin{thm} Let $D$ be an unbounded proper domain $($an open and connected set$)$ in a Banach space $(E,|\cdot|)$ with dimension $\dim E\geq 2$.
 Then $D$ is $A$-uniform if and only if $(D,k)$ is $\delta$-hyperbolic and there is a natural $\eta$-quasisymmetric map